10 Strategic Planning Team Building Activities

 Instructions

-• Each participant should come up with ideas on how to solve a problem or reach a goal in the company.
+• Each group member should come up with ideas on how to solve a problem or reach a goal in the company.
 For example, how can a company increase customer satisfaction?

-• The team should then map out all these ideas and create strategies to make them happen.
+• The group should then map out all these ideas and create strategies to make them happen.

-• Participants can draw the solutions on paper/ whiteboard, or use computers for more detailed plans.
+• Group members can draw the solutions on paper/ whiteboard, or use computers for more detailed plans.

 • Once the mapping is completed, they can discuss their plans with others, and come up with the best solution.